Economic uncertainty, high inflation rates, and chatter about a recession changes how consumers and businesses spend their money.

 When you have an idea of how to react to situations, you’re already one step ahead.
 If you don’t have a plan based on this rapid change, we’re going to show you the insights required to make one.

-In this case, two weeks will show us the period of increasing panic due to the pandemic compared to a period that was relatively calm.
+In this case, two weeks will show us the period of increasing panic due to the economic news cycle compared to a period that was relatively calm.
 This analysis is very effective right now.

 - Select the week view